adibarra/enchant-tweaker/README.md

 <summary> View Enhanced Enchantments </summary>

 ### More Channeling
 Normally Channeling only works during thunderstorms.
 Enabling this tweak will allow Channeling II to work during rain as well.
-No further special effects for higher levels.
+No scaling for higher levels.

 ### More Flame
 Normally Flame lasts 5 seconds.
 Enabling this tweak will allow Flame to scale with enchantment level.
 Each additional level will add 2 seconds to the duration.
-Effect does not max out.
+Continues scaling for higher levels.

 ### More Mending
 Enabling this tweak will allow Mending to scale with enchantment level.
 Mending II is the same as vanilla Mending.
 Mending I has ~10% XP efficiency loss and Mending III has ~10% XP efficiency gain.
 The effect maxes out at Mending X. Formula: `Repair Cost = 0.6 - 0.05 * mendingLevel`.

 ### More Multishot
 Enabling this tweak will allow Multishot to scale with enchantment level.
 Each additional level will add 2 arrows to the shot.
 Crossbows take damage for **each** Multishot arrow shot.
-Effect does not max out.
+Continues scaling for higher levels.

 </details>